CharlesYuan02/mary-bot/README.md

 Disclaimer: The images are from an old MMORPG named <a href="https://elsword.koggames.com/">Elsword</a>.
 I take no credit.

 ## Getting Started
 To get started, you'll need to <a href="https://discord.com/developers/docs/intro">sign up</a> to become a Discord developer, create a bot (application), then get your token.
+You'll also need a <a href="https://www.mongodb.com/cloud">MongoDB</a> Database Cluster URI, which you can find under SECURITY -> Database Access -> Connect -> Connect your application.

 ### Deployment
 Once you have your token, if you are deploying locally, create a .env file with the following: